40+ Epic Things To Do Alone In London

 Go to a Ceilidh

-This is another one of my absolute favorite places to visit in London at night, if I happen to be there on a Friday evening.
-Each Friday in Camden Town head to the Ceilidh Club where you can dance the night away to a live band at a traditional ceilidh.
-Don’t worry if it’s your first time as each dance is called out first for a practice so you can familiarize yourself with the steps.
+This is another of my favorite things to do in London at night if I happen to be there on a Friday evening.
+Each Friday in Camden Town, head to the Ceilidh Club, where you can dance the night away to a live band at a traditional Ceilidh.
+Don’t worry if it’s your first time—each dance is called out first for practice so you can familiarize yourself with the steps.

-If you know you will be there on a Friday I strongly advise booking ahead (as far in advance as you can as it gets jammed!) if you don’t book ahead then they do always hold 70 tickets on the door but you will need to be there before 6:30 as they do go quick.
-This is a super popular event and it’s quite possibly my top recommendation for fun nights out in London as a solo female.
+If you know you’ll be there on a Friday, I strongly advise booking as far in advance as you can since it gets jam-packed.
+The club holds 70 tickets at the door, but you must arrive before 6:30 p.m. as they sell out fast.
+This is a super popular event and possibly my top recommendation for fun nights out in London as a solo female.

 Pub Theatre

-If you hadn’t already realized, we like pubs a lot in the UK.
+If you haven’t already realized, we like pubs a lot in the UK!
 So much so that we even have theatres in them.
-One of my favorite pub Theatres in London is the Kings Head pub theatre in Angel.
-Founded back in 1970, they are best known for being the first theatre pub since Shakespearean times.
-The actual theatre is a room at the back of the pub which was originally used as a boxing ring and a pool hall.
-They have a variety of different shows and performances but be sure to book online to avoid disappointment.
-You can pick up the tickets on the door.
+One of my favorite pub theatres in London is the Kings Head Pub Theatre in Angel.
+Founded in 1970, it’s famous for being the first theatre pub since Shakespearean times.
+The actual theatre is a room at the back of the pub originally used as a boxing ring and a pool hall.
+They host various shows and performances but book online to avoid disappointment.

 Palm Trees

-Every Saturday night in Mile End The Palm Trees has the same band playing and an eclectic mix of hipsters and boomers dancing the night away and having a whole lot of fun.
-The building itself is a Grade II listed public house that was built in 1935.
-These days it stands alone in a Blitzed-out street looking a little like time has stood still.
-During the summer you can sit outside by the canal enjoying a few pints.
+Every Saturday night in Mile End, the Palm Trees has the same band playing for an eclectic mix of hipsters and boomers, dancing the night away and having fun.
+The building itself is a Grade II-listed public house built in 1935.
+These days, it stands alone in a blitzed-out street, looking a bit out of place.
+You can also sit outside by the canal during the summer, enjoying a few pints.

 The Netil Bar Hackney

-The Netil Bar is basically a huge roof terrace bar, garden, café, and workspace in Hackney with incredible views across the city of London.
-It’s well worth a visit, be sure to check out their schedule as they often play films or have live DJs at weekends.
+The Netil Bar is a huge roof terrace bar, garden, café, and workspace in Hackney with incredible views of London.
+It’s well worth a visit—check out the schedule, as they often play films or have live DJs on the weekends.

 Borough Market

-When asked where I want to eat in London, 9 times out of 10 I’m going to want to go to Borough Market.
-If you don’t find anything that takes your fancy in the market itself, then you can also find plenty of great places to eat in the streets surrounding the market.
+When asked where I want to eat in London, I’ll say Borough Market nine times out of 10.
+If nothing strikes your fancy in the market, you can also find many great restaurants in the surrounding streets.

 Brick Lane

-If you want to try and British English curry then you need to head to Brick Lane.
-Here you will find a whole row of Indian restaurants fighting for your custom with offers of poppadoms and free drinks!
-If curry isn’t your thing you will also find London’s 24-hour bagel shop and a whole restaurant dedicated to cereal among some of my favorite street art displays you will find in London.
+To try British English curry, you must check out Brick Lane.
+Here, you’ll find a row of Indian restaurants offering poppadoms and free drinks.
+If curry isn’t your thing, visit London’s 24-hour bagel shop and a whole restaurant dedicated to cereal, alongside some of my favorite London street art pieces.

 The Truman Brewery

-This place is actually a whole lot more than just a place to come and eat.
-The Truman Brewery is an arts and multimedia venue in East London which is home to an array of independent shops, galleries, markets, bars, and restaurants.
-They have so many great options to eat here and for anyone who loves vegan food they do special vegan nights that you will need to buy tickets for.
+Truman Brewery is more than just a place to eat—it’s an arts and multimedia venue in East London, home to independent shops, galleries, markets, bars, and restaurants.
+They have many great food options and host special vegan nights for those who avoid animal products.

 Eat Traditional Fish and Chips in Poppies

-If you want to sample traditional Fish and Chips then head to one of the three Poppies locations in London.
-The original location is in Spitalfields but they also now have shops in Soho and Camden.
-One of my favorite things about Poppies is that if you can’t cope with so much fried food they do grilled fish.
+To sample traditional fish and chips, visit one of the three Poppies locations in London.
+The original is in Spitalfields, but they also have shops in Soho and Camden.
+One of my favorite things about Poppies is that they also make delicious grilled fish if you can’t stomach all the fried food.

 South Bank – Strada

-There are plenty of great places to eat around the South Bank to choose from especially around Christmas time when all of the Christmas markets are out.
-One of my favorite places to eat around the South Bank is Strada an Italian restaurant with a modern twist.
-With a menu of hand-stretched pizza and freshly made pasta, they have something for all tastes on their menu.
-I highly recommend any of the fresh pasta dishes washed down with a glass of wine.
+There are many great places to eat around the South Bank, especially during the holidays when all Christmas markets are out.
+One of my favorite places to eat in South Bank is Strada, an Italian restaurant with a modern twist.
+There’s something for all tastes, with a menu of hand-stretched pizza and freshly made pasta.
+I highly recommend the fresh pasta dishes paired with a glass of wine.

 Enjoy a High Tea

-You can’t come to London and not experience one of the most British traditions there is, high tea!
-We British do love our tea and there are plenty of options for places to experience this.
+You can’t come to London and not experience one of the most British traditions, high tea!
+We British love our tea, and there are plenty of places to experience this.
 My top recommendations are The British Museum, The Wallace Collection, The Ritz, The Savoy, and Claridge’s.
-Wherever you want to go, it’s a good idea to check if you need to book first and also be aware there are often strict times (normally around 2:30-4:30) and there could also be a dress code for some of the fancier options.
+Wherever you go, confirm if you need to book first, and be aware there are often strict times and dress codes depending on how fancy the venue is.

 Duck and Waffle

-For the best brunch spot in town head to Duck and Waffle, the highest 24-hour restaurant in London.
-It’s actually great at any time of the day, but I especially love brunch up there.
-Depending on what kind of mood I’m in it’s either a traditional full English (breakfast) or the Caramelized banana waffle.
+Duck and Waffle is the best 24-hour restaurant for brunch in London.
+It’s delicious any time of day, but I especially love brunch there.
+Depending on what kind of mood I’m in, I opt for the traditional full English breakfast or the caramelized banana waffle.

 Zedels

-Zedels claimed to be the ‘only real brasserie in London’.
-It’s an authentic art deco French restaurant hidden away in the Piccadilly area of London.
-With its French 1930’s feel if you decide to dress up here you’ll fit right in.
-You will need to book though as this is a popular place with both locals and tourists.
+Zedels claims to be the only real brasserie in London, with an authentic art deco French vibe hidden in the Piccadilly area of London.
+With its French 1930s feel if you dress up.
+You must reserve a table, as this place is popular with locals and tourists.

-If you want to sample London’s most traditional meal then get yourself down to Goddards in Greenwich for a serving of pie mash and liquor.
-Godard’s is a family run business that has been serving up pie and mash (and the odd jellied eel) since 1890!
+Get down to Godard’s Pie Shop in Greenwich for a serving of pie mash and liquor.
+Godard’s is a family-run business serving up pie and mash (and the odd jellied eel) since 1890.
 Everything is freshly baked throughout the day and served piping hot.

 Enjoy a Traditional Sunday Roast at the Spaniards Inn

-At the top of Hampstead Heath, each Sunday this traditional British pub serves up a roast dinner worthy of venturing off the beaten track.
-The pub itself has more than a few stories to tell.
-Built in 1585 this now Grade II listed building was a tollgate on the Finchley boundary.
-The rumor goes that highwayman Dick Turpin was born there as his father was the landlord for a time.
+At the top of Hampstead Heath, this traditional British pub serves up a weekly Sunday roast dinner worthy of venturing off the beaten path.
+The pub has more than a few stories, as it was built in 1585 and was a tollgate on the Finchley boundary.
+The rumor goes that highwayman Dick Turpin was born there, as his father was the landlord for a time.

 Sample the Best Breakfast in London